-If there is a suspected delay observed in a child's speech (articulation of speech sounds, vocal quality, fluency of speech), a teacher or a parent may submit a speech referral in writing to the speech & language specialist.
+If there is a suspected delay observed in a child's speech (articulation of speech sounds, vocal quality, fluency of speech) or language (expressive/receptive, pragmatics), a parent may submit a speech referral in writing to the speech & language specialist.
 The specialist then reviews the referral with the classroom teacher and schedules a time to informally observe the child's speech development.

 What to expect following a speech referral: